joesghub/service-now-urgent-incident-notification-workflow/README.md

 ![New Notification Recipients](https://github.com/joesghub/service-now-urgent-incident-notification-workflow/blob/main/screenshots/new%20Notif%20recipients.png?raw=true)
 Based on other notification being sent out, I updated the email notification template and enhanced the message body with dynamic fields from the critical prioirity record.
 ![New Notification Template](https://github.com/joesghub/service-now-urgent-incident-notification-workflow/blob/main/screenshots/new%20Notif%20email%20temp.png?raw=true)
-The trigger in my workflow now activated when incident tickets with Prioirity of "1 - Critical" and Categoryof "Network" were created.
+The trigger in my workflow now activated when incident tickets with Prioirity of "1 - Critical" and Category of "Network" were created.
 The priority is determined by the Imapct and Urgency values selected by the Caller submitting the ticket.
 ![New Workflow Trigger](https://github.com/joesghub/service-now-urgent-incident-notification-workflow/blob/main/screenshots/new%20flow%20trigger.png?raw=true)
 Now I was able to use the updated Notification record in my workflow action.
 ![New Workflow Action](https://github.com/joesghub/service-now-urgent-incident-notification-workflow/blob/main/screenshots/new%20flow%20action.png?raw=true)